jambonz/next-static-site/markdown/docs/supporting-articles/custom-speech-stt.md

 jambonz opens a Websocket connection towards a URL that you specify, and sends audio as well as JSON control text frames to your server.
 Your server is responsible for implementing the interface to your chosen speech vendor and returning results in JSON format back over the Websocket connection to jambonz.

+> **Important Note**: your server is responsible for closing the websocket connection.
+Generally, this is done after receiving the [stop control message](#h3-stop-control-message) from jambonz.

 Want to look at some working code?
 Check out [these examples](https://github.com/jambonz/custom-speech-example).

 ## Authentication